wtrocki/package-catalog/README.md

 ### Motivation

-Motivation for this cli is to build an specification.
+Motivation for this cli is to build alternative version to package.json that will hold extra metadata that package.json doesn't allow.

 ## Why not package json file